-Visitors are asked to schedule appointments with the Afterschool Director and are allowed on the campus only at the discretion of the Afterschool Director.
+Any parents wishing to visit the program site on non-court appointed days are asked to schedule appointments with the Program Director and are allowed on the campus only at the discretion of the Program Director.
 An employee of The Child Development Center will accompany visitors at all times, throughout the campus.

-The Child Development Center will dismiss any child whose parent is prohibited from entering upon CDC and AISD property.
+The Child Development Center will dismiss any child whose parent is prohibited by law or court order from entering upon CDC and AISD property.
 Due to the parents' right to immediate access policy, as well as state and federal regulations, The Child Development Center cannot have a child in a CDC program when the child's parent is prohibited access.

-The Child Development Center will not agree to any request to maintain a child's enrollment even if the parent agrees to stay out of the afterschool site.
+The Child Development Center will not agree to any request to maintain a child's enrollment even if the parent agrees to stay out of the program site.
 Such an agreement is a violation of the law and will not be entertained.